fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 ###  1-Unnecessary colums

 Get rid of unnecessary columns for your model.
-I deleted id column.
+I deleted the 'id' column.

 ### 2-Null Values